dariovas/dai-lab-http-infrastructure/README.md

 To configure this behavior, some rules have been implemented.

-All requests to locahost domain will go to the static web server, but if we add the prefix "/api/", it will be forwarded to the API Server
+All requests to localhost domain will go to the static web server, but if we add the prefix "/api/", it will be forwarded to the API Server

 Then, on the service, the port on which the service responds to has been set.